FrankWilson88/eniac/README.md

 # eniac
 A personal assistant project written in Python.
+It's mostly still a work in progress.

 You should be able to: